compsys-progtools/spring2024/resources/glossary.md

 path
   the "location" of a file or folder(directory) in a computer

+pointer
+  a variable that stores the address of another variable

 pull (changes from a repository) download changes from a remote repository and update the local repository with these changes.